Dynastic Disputes

 See Edward: King, as was his Natural Right.

-Gruffudd ap Rhydderch features in the Book of Llandaff (page 264 of the 1893 Evans & Rhys edition) as “king of Morgannwg”.
+Gruffudd ap Rhydderch features in the Book of Llandaff (p.264 of the 1893 Evans & Rhys edition) as “king of Morgannwg”.
 Rhys is only known as Gruffudd’s brother.

 Swein, a Danish name, is Swegen in Old English, whilst Gruffudd is Griffin.